Looking for a New Honda Civic Hatchback in your area?

 If you’re like me and you’re always wondering if you remembered to lock the doors, this feature provides extra peace of mind.

-The remaining technologies for the Civic are mostly grouped under the Honda Sensing banner.
-This is the name of Honda’s suite of advanced driving-assistance and collision-avoidance systems, and every Civic Hatchback includes it as standard equipment.
+The remaining technologies for the Civic are mostly grouped under the Honda Sensing suite.
+This is the name of Honda’s range of advanced driving-assistance and collision-avoidance safety features, and every Civic Hatchback includes it as standard equipment.

 Forward-collision warning with automatic emergency braking is part of Honda Sensing, along with automatic high-beam headlights, lane-departure warning, lane-keeping assist, and a Road Departure Mitigation system that attempts to prevent the Civic from leaving the pavement when the driver is distracted or unable to drive.
 Adaptive cruise control is also standard, and versions of the car with a CVT also have low-speed following capability, which makes slogging through traffic a little easier.